 Picture your perfect vacation: a peaceful cabin in the woods, a sun-kissed beach, maybe a quiet European town.
 Now, imagine enjoying each of these places without any clothes on.

 If this idea only makes the scenario better then these nine nudist destinations around the world are for you.
-They range from the hidden to the luxurious—and they all offer the chance to strip away your worries… and your clothes.
+They range from the hidden nudist villages to luxurious clothing-optional hotels—and they all offer the chance to strip away your worries… and your clothes.

 Because of the unique nature of the village, entrance is highly regulated, and visitors are required to fill in access forms to get permission for their desired length of stay.
 Once inside, it’s all about enjoying your natural self.
 But don’t think you’ll be able to share any part of your visit on social media: video and photography are quite restricted.